Key support person and patient advocates

-A patient or their whānau/family can nominate a key support person for emotional and practical support, and they will be able to stay with the patient for longer than the normal visiting hours.
-They are welcome to visit from 8am to 8pm.
+A patient or their whānau/family can nominate a key support person for emotional and practical support.

-A key support person is typically a loved one, for example, a spouse, partner, adult child, parent, sibling, close friend or whānau member.
+A key support person is usually a loved one - for example, a spouse, partner, parent, sibling, adult child, close friend or whānau member.

-If the patient is not capable of nominating someone, then whānau/family can do this.
+If the patient is not able to nominate someone, then whānau/family can do this.

-The key support person may change at intervals in response to the patient’s wishes and availability of a person.
+The key support person may change with the patient’s wishes and the person's availability.

-The key support person will be welcomed, but not obliged, to be present with the patient to:
+The key support person is welcome (but not required) to be with the patient to: